rubencanovaca/simple-list-api/README.md

 ### Todos

- - Search item, put item, modify item, delete item, etc...
+ - Search and delete items
+ - Create new page to add or edit items
  - Implement unit tests